sweng-epfl/public/project/bootcamp/firebase/ReadMe.md

   emailView.text = it
 }
 ```

+> [!WARNING]
-> :warning: Notice how the 'get' function is slightly more complicated as it is asynchronous!
+> Notice how the 'get' function is slightly more complicated as it is asynchronous!
 As such, Firebase has a callback that is triggered when either the value has been retrieved or when no value is associated to the key (in which case `null` is returned).
 Thus, we have wrapped the callback into a future for better modularity and ease of understanding.

 9. Our FireApp 🔥 is now up and running.
 You can check its simple functionality manually (i.e. 'get' and 'set') and see how it impacts our database instance.